-During their revolt against Roman rule over Judea between AD 66 and 72, Jews who remembered King Herod as a Roman puppet smashed his sarcophagus, which had been interred with royal pomp about 70 years before.
+During their revolt against Roman rule over Judea between 66 and 72 A.D., Jews who remembered King Herod as a Roman puppet smashed his sarcophagus, which had been interred with royal pomp about 70 years before.
 Christians have identified him as a baby killer who forced Jesus' family to flee Bethlehem.
 And Herod's habit of having his rivals and relatives killed has hardly burnished his image.

-True, he built monumental projects — not only Masada and Caesarea but the grand expansion of the second Jewish temple in Jerusalem, the best-known remnant of which is the Western Wall.
-In the main, though, he's been a forgotten and derided historical figure.
+True, he built monumental projects - not only Masada and Caesarea but also the grand expansion of the second Jewish temple in Jerusalem, the best-known remnant of which is the Western Wall.
+In the main, though, he has been a forgotten and derided historical figure.

 But now Herod is back, at least in spirit.
-Israeli archeologists announced earlier this month that they've found his tomb, eight miles south of Jerusalem.
+Israeli archaeologists announced last month that they've found his tomb, eight miles south of Jerusalem.
 And that tomb has become yet another impediment on the already impassable road to Israeli-Palestinian peace.

 In the land of Israel - or Palestine, as Palestinians and others call it - anything that demonstrates the area's Jewish past, whether above ground or below, makes a big impression.